Origin of radio polarization in pulsar polar caps: Discussion

-The average Poynting flux escaping the polar cap oscillates with a period related to the quasi-periodicity of the pair discharge.
-These oscillations have the potential to be associated with observed microstructures \citep{Cordes1979}.
-Comparing the time scales between observations and our model is not straightforward; nonetheless, the observed time scale of microstructures can be as short as a few microseconds, similar to our model \citep{Tian2025}.
+The Poynting flux escaping the polar cap fluctuates according to the quasi-periodicity of the pair discharge.
+These oscillations may be interpreted as microstructures that are observed in radio pulse profiles \citep{Cordes1979}.
+It is not straightforward to compare the timescales between observations and our model.
+In our model, the observed microstructure timescale is reproduced as being as short as a few microseconds \citep{Tian2025}.
+High temporal variability of the radio flux, similar to our model results, is indeed typical for single pulses \citep{Cao2024b}.

-We do not detect the orthogonal polarization modes and jumps in the emission.
-It is because these modes probably appear during radiative transfer as a result of wave mode conversion and the scattering difference between the X- and O-mode polarized waves \citep{Karastergiou2002,Melikidze2014}.
+We do not detect any orthogonal polarization modes and jumps in the emission in our simulations, suggesting that there is only one dominant polarization mode of electromagnetic waves escaping the polar cap.
+These modes probably appear during the subsequent radiative transfer as a result of wave mode conversion and the scattering difference between the X- and O-mode polarized waves \citep{Karastergiou2002,Melikidze2014}.